sanneduinkerx/web-app-from-scratch-2021/README.md

 # Web App From Scratch @cmda-minor-web 2020 - 2021

-In this course you will learn to build a web application without frameworks or unnecessary libraries, but with vanilla HTML, CSS & JavaScript as much as possible.
-The end result is a modular, single page web app (SPA).
-Data will be retrieved from an external API of your choice, manipulated and finally shown in the UI of the App.
-You will learn different ways to structure code and develop your own coding style.
-With the gained knowledge you will be able to build interactive prototypes, based on real data.
-Also you will gain a better understanding of how API's, frameworks and libraries work.
+In this course i learn to build a web application with vanilla HTML, CSS and Javascript.
+I will learn how to retrieve data from an API of my own choosing.

+## chosen API - Music API LastFM

+I've chosen the LastFM API and load the top albums from artists.
+The user can search for favorite artists and get top albums from that artist.
+Info about the API can be found [here](https://www.last.fm/api/show/artist.getTopAlbums)

+You can find the web app [here](https://sanneduinkerx.github.io/web-app-from-scratch-2021/)

 ## Learning goals